Ja'Marr Chase Player Prop Bets for the NFL Playoffs - Cincinnati vs. Tennessee - NewsBreak

 Recent Performances

-- Chase put together a 116-yard performance against the Raiders on nine catches.
+- In last week's game against the Raiders, Chase recorded nine catches for 116 yards.

-- Chase has contributed with 22 receptions for 408 yards and three touchdowns over his last three outings.
-He's been targeted 28 times, producing 136.0 yards per game.
+- Over his last three games, Chase has 22 receptions (28 targets) for 408 yards and three touchdowns, averaging 136.0 yards per game.

 Comments / 0